blacklightpy/vaultofknowledge/Talmud.md

 Vilna Layout Structure:

 1. Daf (Middle Portion: Mishnah + Gemara (Aramaic: Completion); Also the main folio)
-2. Tosafot (External Portion: Addentums)
+2. Tosafot (External Portion: Addentums to Rashi's commentary (not to be confused with Tosefta))

 Example: